Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 The core of the idea came from a personal issue that my co-founder had while working for small companies.
-She was looking for a particular type of service for evaluating a product to obtain a certificate for a product in Germany.
+She was looking for a particular type of service for evaluating a product to obtain a certificate in Germany.
 It was tough to find this specific type of company, and just the searching of this particular issue brought us to a situation where we thought how great it would be to have one place or search for these types of services you’re looking for.

-We had a look at the market, what was back then, the only way to find this was through directories; however, directories have many old companies that are not active.
+We had a look at the market; what was back then, the only way to find this was through directories; however, directories have many old companies that are not active.

 And technically, companies don’t sign up for directories, but they’re just plugged in through some data channel, and you have a bunch of company data for them.
 These companies don’t even know that they’re on this directory most of the time and when you contact some of these companies – they don’t know that you’ve contacted them through there.
 You come out of the blue, so there is already a disadvantage.

 What we’re aiming to do is to have a platform where companies have signed up knowingly.
 Then, other companies can reach out to them for collaboration.

 We started working on the project in 2018; we launched it in late 2019.